esnitkin914/Comparative_Genomics/day1_morning/README.md

 Change the EMAIL_ADDRESS section of the pbs script to your email_address.

-Change the output directory path in these line to reflect your outout path.
+Change the output directory path in these line to reflect your output path which should be your day1_after directory.
+Also remember to change the path of reference genome to your day1_after directory.
 You can find this line at the end of the PBS script.

 ```

-./variant_call.sh PCMP_H326_R1.fastq.gz PCMP_H326_R2.fastq.gz /nfs/esnitkin/micro612w19_fluxod/shared/data/day1_after/KPNIH1.fasta /nfs/esnitkin/micro612w19_fluxod/shared/data/day1_after/ PCMP_H326_
+./variant_call.sh PCMP_H326_R1.fastq.gz PCMP_H326_R2.fastq.gz /Path-to-your-day1_after/KPNIH1.fasta /Path-to-your-day1_after/ PCMP_H326_

 ```